gilescope/dotsamaworld/README.md

 If you right click on an event it will open polkadot-js at that block (and pointing to the right chain).
 If you right click on an extrinsic it will open the polkadot-js decode screen for the right chain so you can see the full details.

+## Keyboard controls

+ - To move about: WSAD or arrow keys.
+ - Hold space to rise and shift to lower.
+ - Escape switches the mouse from being able to select something to being able to look around.
+ - Tab lowers or raises the anchor so that you do or don't move with the chain.

 ## Prerequisites